Determancer/Vanilla-Chair/vanillaChair/readme.txt

 Right-click with bare hands to sit on it.
 When sitting in a chair, use Carrot on a Stick to remove it.
 Use command /trigger chairMode set 0 to disable this mode.

+Mining the "chair block" directly can also remove the chair.

 Notifications:
 - When the chair (transformed from a stair) is facing south or east, and there is a opaque block right in front of it, then getting off the chair may cause suffocoating damage.
 Attach trapdoors beside the chair block can prevent this.